Olde English Bulldogge Information and Facts: Is This Dog Breed Right for You?

 How to Select the Right Dog for Your Lifestyle

 Before acquiring a new canine companion, it's important to know what kind of breed you want and what kind of lifestyle you want to live with your pet.
-If you're looking for a puppy to go on long runs with you, the Olde English Bulldogge is not for you.
+If you're looking for a puppy to go on long runs with, the Olde English Bulldogge is not for you.
 While they are healthy, active, and agile, their body type is just not conducive to long runs.
-They are a dog you can take to the park and have fun with outdoors, providing it's not extreme temperatures.
+They are a dog you can take to the park and have fun with outdoors in mild weather—not extreme temperatures.
 They are also great for lounging around the house with.

 I hope this article has given you a better idea of the Olde English Bulldogge and whether or not it's the right breed for you!